K Provision, contingent liabilities and contingent assets

 Direct tax:

-The Company has received an order from the Office of Commissioner Appeals, GST and Central Tax, demanding a payment of ' 4.22 for the period January 2022 to March 2022 vide Appeal No. 01/2023 (MD) DGST/1455 and ' 5.29 for the period April 2022 to July 2022 vide Appeal No. 01/2023 (MD) DGST/1455 due to an excess refund claimed.
+The Company has received an order from the Office of Commissioner Appeals, GST and Central Tax, demanding a payment of ?
+4.22 for the period January 2022 to March 2022 vide Appeal No. 01/2023 (MD) DGST/1455 and ?
+5.29 for the period April 2022 to July 2022 vide Appeal No. 01/2023 (MD) DGST/1455 due to an excess refund claimed.
 This demand is based on findings related to the improper calculation of the turnover of zero-rated supplies, irregular availment of Input Tax Credit (ITC) on capital goods, and the inclusion of ineligible credit in the Net ITC used to determine the eligible refund amount.
 The management believes there are valid grounds to contest this order and intends to file an appeal with the GST Tribunal.
-However, the tribunal has not yet been constituted by the department.
+The Company is in the process of filing an appeal before the Appellate tribunal.

 Customs duty: